Low-emission zone: United Kingdom

 The London low emission zone came into effect in 2008 covering almost all of Greater London – the largest such zone in the world.
-London currently has levels of air pollution among the worst in Europe and road transport related emissions account for around half of total emissions of PM10 and NOx in the capital.
-The Low Emission Zone targets emissions of these pollutants from older diesel-engined lorries, buses, coaches, vans, minibuses and other heavy vehicles that are derived from lorries and vans such as motor caravans and motorised horse boxes.
+The low-emission zone targets emissions of these pollutants from older diesel-engined lorries, buses, coaches, vans, minibuses and other heavy vehicles that are derived from lorries and vans such as motor caravans and motorised horse boxes.
 There was a phased introduction of the scheme from 2008 through to 2012.
 Different vehicles were affected over time and increasingly tougher emissions standards applied.

-The London Ultra Low Emission Zone started on 8 April 2019.
-In the context of the coronavirus pandemic, Mayor Sadiq Khan asked Transport for London (TfL) to suspend enforcement of the next phase of LEZ standards which had been due to come into force on 26 October, so that these would apply instead from the end of February 2021.
+The London Ultra Low Emission Zone started on 8 April 2019 and initially covered Central London, the same area as the existing congestion charge.
+On 25 October 2021, the zone was extended to cover the Inner London area within the North Circular and South Circular roads.
+It was expanded again on 29 August 2023 to coincide with the London low emission zone, covering almost all of Greater London.

-Glasgow introduced a Low Emission Zone (LEZ) at the end of 2018.
+The Glasgow low emission zone (LEZ) was inplemented at the end of 2018.
 Initially, only local buses in the centre of the city are affected.
-The city council plans to extend restrictions to all vehicles, including older petrol and diesel cars, from December 2022.
-Norwich, Leeds, and York also introduced a LEZ.
+On 1 June 2023 restrictions were extended to all vehicles, including older petrol and diesel cars.
+Norwich, and York also introduced a LEZ.

 Since 2015, more than 60 local authorities have been ordered to tackle illegal levels of air pollution, which is why many of these planning to introduce clean air zones.
 The following cities have plans to introduce LEZs: Aberdeen (2020), Bath (2021), Birmingham (2019), Derby, Dundee (2020), Edinburgh (2020), Manchester (2022), Newcastle (2021), and Sheffield (2021).
+Leeds also intended to introduce a LEZ, however increased uptake of cleaner vehicles led to the scheme's cancellation in 2020.

 As of June 2020, Oxford is claiming to become the first city to implement a Zero Emission Zone (ZEZ) scheme, beginning with a small area to go into effect by mid 2021.
 It was postponed from a 2020 start due to the economic impacts of the COVID-19 pandemic.
 However, the proposals can more accurately be described as a Low Emission Zone or Ultra Low Emission Zone as any vehicle can enter on payment of a charge.
 The plan is to expand the ZEZ gradually into a much larger zone, until the ZEZ encompasses the majority of the city centre by 2035.

+Vietnam

+LEZ in Vietnam will be planned start on 1 January 2025 according to Capital Law 2024, it will start on Hoan Kiem district and Ba Dinh district, Hanoi.